Cardiovascular system anatomy and physiology

 60–100 beats per minute in adults

-Q-3. what is a normal resting heart rate?
+Q-3.
+What is a normal resting heart rate?

 A normal resting heart rate for adults typically ranges from 60 to 100 beats per minute (bpm).
 However, this can vary based on factors like age, fitness level, and overall health: